 - Lid Massage

-Gentle massage of the eyelids will help open and unblock the Meibomian glands.
-This is achieved by using clean forefinger in a downward motion for the upper eyelid and an upward circular motion for the lower lid.
-Each lid is massaged about 5-10 times starting at the inner aspect (near the nose) moving along to the outer aspect (near the cheek).
+Very Gentle massage of the eyelids will help open and unblock the meibomian glands.
+This is achieved by pinching the eyelid between a clean thumb and forefinger without applying any direct pressure to the eye itself (this is achieved by gently lifting the eyelid slightly away from the eye itself.
+Each lid is massaged/pinched about 5 times starting at the inner aspect (near the nose) moving along to the outer aspect (near the cheek).

 The eyelids can be cleaned either using a Q-tip cotton bud soaked in cooled boiled water or with commercially available eye pads and solutions.
 Gently rub the Q-tip or pad along the lower lid margin while tilting the lid outward with a finger of the other hand.
 The upper lid is more difficult to clean and is probably best done with the eyelid closed pulling it slightly over the lower lid to prevent the Q-tip or pad being poked into the eye.